Water for our Paper Palace

-And then water became the most important thing to obtain.
+Then water became the most important thing.
 Drinking water, of course, was no issue.
 Our land is abundant with stores stocked with jugs of water.
 No. It was water for everything else.
 The taps for filling up campers and jugs were off in this area for winter.

 Starting in Idaho the hunt for water was on… only my communication defiant husband hadn’t let me in on the issue until we were scraping the bottom of the tank.
 The towns and cities of Idaho offered dump stations, but they were closed for the season.